OfficeDev/open-xml-docs/docs/how-to-delete-comments-by-all-or-a-specific-author-in-a-word-processing-document.md

 ---
 # Delete comments by all or a specific author in a word processing document (Open XML SDK)

-This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically delete comments by all or a specific author in a word processing document, without having to load the document into Microsoft Word.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically delete comments by all or a specific author in a word processing document, without having to load the document into Microsoft Word.
 It contains an example **DeleteComments** method to illustrate this task.

-To use the sample code in this topic, you must install the [Open XML SDK 2.5](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.5.0).
+To use the sample code in this topic, you must install the [Open XML SDK](https://www.nuget.org/packages/DocumentFormat.OpenXml).
 You must explicitly reference the following assemblies in your project:

 - WindowsBase